frictionlessdata/datapackage-pipelines/README.md

 Sort streamed resources by key.

 `sort` accepts a list of resources and a key (as a Python format string on row fields).
-It will output the rows for each resource, sorted according to the key (in ascending order).
+It will output the rows for each resource, sorted according to the key (in ascending order by default).

 _Parameters_:

 - `resources` - Which resources to sort.
 Same semantics as `resources` in `stream_remote_resources`.
 - `sort-by` - String, which would be interpreted as a Python format string used to form the key (e.g. `{<field_name_1>}:{field_name_2}`)
+- `reverse` - Optional boolean, if set to true - sorts in reverse order

 *Examples*: